-Payroll is an entity’s financial list of a total number of employees working with it during the period and amount paid to them in form of the net pay comprising of the salary, wages, bonuses, commissions, deductions, various perquisites, and similar other benefits, for a particular period of the time.
+Payroll is an entity’s financial list of the total number of employees working with it during the period and the amount paid to them in the form of the net pay comprising the salary, wages, bonuses, commissions, deductions, various perquisites, and similar other benefits, for a particular period of the time.

 - Firstly one should determine the gross pay rates of all of its employees.

-- After that, all documents required for tax with-holdings, as well as the deductions, should be collected from the employees.
+- After that, all documents required for tax with-holdings and the deductions should be collected from the employees.

 - Then calculate the amount of the taxes and the with-holdings.